-At The Batt, we believe that phonics teaching should be: Systematic, discrete, interactive, practical, engaging, multi-sensory and differentiated.
+At The Batt and St Mary's, we believe that phonics teaching should be: Systematic, discrete, interactive, practical, engaging, multi-sensory and differentiated.

-Discrete lessons follow the cycle of 'Assess, Teach, Practise, Apply' to ensure that children are consolidating phonic knowledge and skills over time and that they are able to apply them in context.
+Discrete lessons follow the cycle of 'Assess, Teach, Practice, Apply' to ensure that children are consolidating phonic knowledge and skills over time and that they are able to apply them in context.